East Carson Street Historic Guidelines

 WHAT ARE THE HISTORIC DISTRICT DESIGN GUIDELINES?

-The City of Pittsburgh Historic Review Commission uses the guidelines when it reviews the appropriateness of proposed exterior alterations in the historic district.
-The guidelines can also assist property owners in the formulation of plans for the preservation, rehabilitation, and continued use of historic buildings in the district.
+The City of Pittsburgh Historic Review Commission uses the guidelines when it reviews the appropriateness of proposed exterior alterations in any historic district.
+The specific East Carson Street district guidelines can also assist property owners in the formulation of plans for the preservation, rehabilitation, and continued use of historic buildings within the South Side.

 IF I OWN A PROPERTY IN THE HISTORIC DISTRICT, HOW DOES THIS AFFECT ME?